Canthinkofaname/Greece-and-The-Middle-East-Music/README.md

 # Greece-and-The-Middle-East-Music
-Primarily adds music for the Greece and The Middle East mod(Not Out Yet),adds some themes for base game music,and adds some themes for the Ancient and Medieval Civilizations Mod
+Primarily adds music for the Greece and The Middle East mod(Not Out Yet),adds some themes for base game music,and adds 2 themes for the Ancient Civilizations Mod.
+Will be updated to include more nations in the Ancient Civlizations mod,and will possibly add some Medival Civlization Themes.

+Includes 10 Ambients

 # Base Game -